-Our specialist team has established a significant reputation for advising and assisting individuals, their families, carers, trustees, beneficiaries and other professionals on a broad range of issues relating to personal injury trusts, capacity and deputyships.
+The specialist Court of Protection solicitors at Penningtons Manches have established a significant reputation for advising and assisting individuals, their families, carers, trustees, beneficiaries and other professionals on a broad range of issues relating to personal injury trusts, capacity, deputyships and panel deputyships.

 Where an individual is compensated for a personal injury, there may be substantial funds awarded.
 These will require skilful management in order to provide the care and support needed for the duration of the lifetime of that individual.
-We have extensive experience in managing high value compensation awards for personal injury.
+Our Court of Protection solicitors have extensive experience in dealing with high value compensation awards of this type.

 Many of our clients may lack capacity to handle their own financial affairs.
-This may arise from an acquired brain injury, or, in the case of children, they may be considered unlikely to have that capacity when they reach the age of 18.
-Our team provides the comprehensive service required to set up and manage deputyships within the Court of Protection.
-We can act as professional deputies and assist with Court of Protection procedures where the deputy is a family member.
+This may arise from an acquired brain injury or be due to Alzheimer’s or dementia, while some children may be considered unlikely to have that capacity when they reach the age of 18.
+We provide the comprehensive service required to set up and manage deputyships within the Court of Protection.
+Our solicitors can act as professional deputies and assist with Court of Protection procedures where the deputy is a family member.

-We work closely with both the individual and their family to establish long-term relationships and to ensure all decisions are made in the best interests of the individual.
+We work closely with the Court of Protection, the individual and their family to establish long-term relationships and to ensure all decisions are made in their best interests.
 Our aim is to relieve the pressure of financial decision making from family members, enabling them to continue to make the key choices and to support their relative on a day-to-day basis.

-Where the compensated individual has capacity to manage their own financial affairs, we can set up personal injury trusts and also provide ongoing professional trustee services for the protection of the compensation award.
+Where the compensated individual has capacity to manage their own financial affairs, our solicitors can set up personal injury trusts and also provide ongoing professional trustee services for the protection of the compensation award.

 Investing a personal injury claimant's funds, establishing a care regime, and adapting his home.
 We also drafted a corresponding trust deed to reflect the contributions with the Court of Protection's approval.